 Drugs for which there is insufficient or no data:

-Nitazoxanide, ivermectin, lopinvavir/ritonavir, favipiravir, colchicine, inhaled corticosteroids, fluvoxamine.
+Nitazoxanide, ivermectin, lopinvavir/ritonavir, favipiravir, colchicine, inhaled corticosteroids.
 Hydroxychloroquine is not recommended due to data that suggest no benefit.
+Fluvoxamine for outpatient use remains promising but the NIH does not recommend this yet.

 Table 4.
 Drugs in Pregnancy